Tag: Alumni Briefs

 Jeff Leismer

 MKE Startup News ran a story on VibeTech, a company started by Michigan Tech alum Jeff Leismer, whose VibeSit machine helps astronauts combat the physical effects of space travel and immobile patients build muscle.
-Leismer became interested in creating tools to overcome the atrophy-related bone and muscle loss incurred by astronauts in space when when he was a biomedical engineering student at Michigan Tech.
+Leismer became interested in creating tools to overcome the atrophy-related bone and muscle loss incurred by astronauts in space when he was a biomedical engineering student at Michigan Tech.
 Through his work he discovered there were many parallels between astronauts and those whose physical limitations make it a struggle to stand and walk independently.
 He observed the same atrophy-related issues in both populations.

 Debra Larson